Septic Services in New Caney, TX

 New Caney's soils come from the East Texas Piney Woods ecoregion, where sandy loam dominates.
 This is considerably better ground for septic systems than the Gulf Coast clay south and west of Houston.
 Sandy loam accepts wastewater at a rate that supports conventional gravity drain fields, which means most New Caney homes don't need the more expensive aerobic treatment units that are standard in clay-heavy parts of the metro.

 The flip side of good drainage is reduced filtration.
-According to the EPA, roughly 20% of U.S. households rely on septic systems, and improper maintenance is the leading cause of system failure.
 Wastewater moves through sandy soil faster, and on properties with private water wells, contaminants can reach the aquifer before the ground has finished filtering them.
 Montgomery County enforces a 150-foot setback between septic components and wells.
 If your New Caney home relies on both systems, annual well water testing for coliform bacteria and nitrates is a smart precaution.

 Near the San Jacinto River and its tributaries, soil conditions shift.
 Properties along creek bottoms and low-lying areas east of FM 1485 tend to have heavier soils with more clay content, plus flood risk that can temporarily disable drain fields during major rain events.